adamtokola/reactforms/README.md

 ## App.jsx

 I've been practicing how to interpret code to form some muscle memory and conditioning.
-Heres how I understand it:
+So here's a shot at some articulation:

 - we're storing the `token`
 - we created a function called `setToken` which updates the token when I receive a new one from the API